idrobo/minimal/index.md

 I also study questions in political economy and methodology, and my regional focus is on Latin America.
 My work has been published by Cambridge Elements, and the Journal of Politics.

+I will be on the academic job market in the Fall of 2024.

 <!-- Contact Information -->
 <div style="margin-top: 20px;">
   Contact information:<br>